marinemoleco/So254Qiime2ASVs/README.md

 log file and folder numbers imply their order in this "pipeline"

 Update 8:15 13.09.2018 - updated dada2 log, added deblur log, new metadata and manifest files for deblur

+to do: change method specific files names to general file names to make the qiime2 commands interchangeable to do: curate metadata